conjugateprior/pol345.student/README.md

-`pol345.student` allows students to unpack and complete questions in the pre-precept handouts for Princeton University's course Politics 345 (as run by Marc Ratkovic and Will Lowe in Fall 2019).
+`pol345.student` allows students to unpack and complete questions in the pre-precept handouts for Princeton University's course Politics 345.
+This updated package is designed for the Fall 2021 Semster and was originally developed by Will Lowe and Marc Ratkovic in Fall 2019.

 ## Installation